PamelaAnne/SocialRobot/SetupArduinoBoard.md

 - 5 yellow wires (or any other color you have)
 - 1 breadbord

-Setup 4 times
+Setup 4 times on breadbord

 ![](Images/LED.png)

-Setup 1 time
+Setup 1 time on breadbord

 ![](Images/Button.png)